zcdev/geovibe-rebuild-2025/README.md

 ## Overview

 GeoVibe is a single-page application that displays demographic data from the U.S. Census Bureau.
-Users can enter the name of any U.S. state to view statistics on population, median income, age distribution, gender breakdown, and racial diversity.
+Users can enter the name of any U.S. state at the form to view statistics on population, median income, age distribution, gender breakdown, and racial diversity.

 The project is a complete rebuild of an [earlier JavaScript-based version](https://github.com/zcdev/GeoVibe-old), modernized now using React and Vite.
 It’s designed to be simple, responsive, and accessible to make geodemographical insights approachable for everyday users.